Kendra N. Bryant Aya, Ph.D.

-I am a Black lesbian middle-class womanist, a fraternal twin, who enjoys reading, writing, singing, painting & shucking & jiving to & about all things Black.
-I spend way too much time theorizing about white America’s bullshit; however, I balance that by loving Alice Walker; writing tankas & haikus; & riding out on Kanye West, Aretha Franklin, & Lauryn Hill.
-I’m a pescatarian who grew up on chitlins & souse, but I basically live on eggs, grapes, & coffee.
-I have no children but got two nieces; can swim but cannot skate.
-I carry three quotes w/me regularly:
+I am a Black lesbian woman–a fraternal twin who enjoys reading, writing, singing, painting, & shuckin & jivin to & about all things Black.
+I spend way too much time theorizing about white America’s bullshit; however, I balance that by loving Alice Walker; writing tankas & haikus; & singing w/Kanye West, Aretha Franklin, & Lauryn Hill.
+I basically live on coffee & weekly yoga.
+I have no children excepting my miniature schnauzer pup, Macy Gray; I carry three quotes w/me regularly:

 “Keep your eyes on the prize,” said Mommy;